daapp/tkps/README.md

-# tkps - display OS processes.
+# tkps - GUI  wrapper around "ps" and "kill" commands.

 Currently work on Linux only.
 Rewrite of TkPS by Henry Minsky and others.